Updated: Oct 27, 2020

 No one is filling the need

-My business is literally “in the can”.
-Trash can cleaning is not glamorous.
-I am not afraid to get dirty or work hard, but I am one of those ladies who likes to wear pretty clothes, nice shoes and sparkly things too.
-I know women who own nice shops in the downtown area, decorating services, or run work-at-home businesses such as selling jewelry or makeup.
-These businesses are way more appealing on the surface, but I love what Ann Landers once said; “Opportunities are usually disguised as hard work, so most people don’t recognize them.”
+Our business is literally “in the can”.
+Trash can cleaning may not be glamorous, but it's incredibly satisfying.
+I am not afraid to get dirty or work hard, but I am one of those ladies who enjoys wearing pretty clothes, nice shoes, and sparkly things.
+I love what Ann Landers once said; “Opportunities are usually disguised as hard work, so most people don’t recognize them.”
 Let me expound upon the reasons I listed above to explain why a trash can cleaning service was appealing to me:

 E-coli and Salmonella

 Bacteria can be dangerous and hard to kill.
 It takes at least 150 degrees to kill most bacteria.
 Bleach alone will not even kill it.
 Bleach only kills the surface layer because, like any living organism, bacteria have a “self-preservation” instinct.
 When it detects a threat to its existence, it forms a shell to protect itself from the danger.
 Once the threat has passed, the bacteria break down the shell, and it continues to multiply.
 You need high pressure to penetrate that shell, and you need hot water to kill the bacteria, which is why our system’s water pressure is rated at 3,000 psi, and we use water that can be heated as hot as 190 degrees Fahrenheit.